14-Day Food Itinerary for New Zealand

 - Try a famous oversized burger.

-For more information on each activity, check out the 10 Things to Do in Queenstown for Foodies.
+For more information on each activity, check out the 10 Best Foodie Experiences in Queenstown.

 After you’ve ticked off everything from your New Zealand foodie bucket list, it’s time to leave via Queenstown Airport.
 From there, it’s time to catch your flight, whether it’s connecting to Christchurch, Auckland or Australia and beyond…